 Tory Island or also known as Oileán Thúr Rí in Irish, is a remote island with a population of 144 based on the 2011 census.
 This makes Tory Island one of the least inhabited islands in Ireland.
 But do not let the measly number of locals dispel you from taking a trip on this hidden paradise.

-The island was ruled by a locally-elected king—King Patsy Dan Rodgers, who used to attract thousands of tourists with the island’s distinct mythologies and folklore and his music.
 Aside from the history of the island, dazzling cliffs also abound the area.
-As you make your way on top of Dún Bhaloir you will see pillars of cliffs that sets over Atlantic.
+As you make your way on top of Dún Bhaloir you will see pillars of cliffs that set over Atlantic.

 There are no cars on the island, but its compactness makes the villages easy to travel by foot while basking on the fresh sea breeze.